 "The majority of the world’s garlic is grown in China and is sprayed with chemicals and bleached white with chlorine during importation quarantine processes.
-Not to mention the thousands of food miles clocked up travelling long distances in storage.
+Not to mention the thousands of food miles clocked up traveling long distances in storage.
 The presence of multiple pathogens in lots of seed garlic from six states and mainland China suggests that common pathogens of garlic are frequently transmitted within and between countries by germplasm sale and exchange (USDA).

 Garlic, a Plant Description

-Garlic and their relatives require full sun and grow best in loose soils with at least 20% organic matter.
+Garlic plants require full sun and grow best in loose soils with at least organic matter.
 Garlic tends to grow poorly in heavy clay soils.
-Alliums are shallow rooted and are sensitive to waterlogged conditions.
-Select a site that has full sun, well-drained soil with good moisture-holding capacity, minimum rocks along with a soil pH around 7.
+Alliums are shallow-rooted and are sensitive to waterlogged conditions.
+Select a site that has full sun, well-drained soil with good moisture-holding capacity, minimum rocks along with a soil pH of around 7.
 The soil should be free of weeds before planting.

 Test your Soil

-Alliums with their shallow root systems, seem to grow well in loose, well-prepared soil.
+Alliums root systems are relatively shallow and seem to grow well in fluffy, loose, well-prepared soil.
 The soil should feel crumbly and loose.
-It should be free from stones and rocks.
+It should be free from most stones and rocks.
 Soils that are absent of organic matter should be amended with organic matter.
-Work rich, dark compost or well-rotted manure into the soil.
+Work rich, dark compost, or well-rotted manure into the soil.
 The soil should be a minimum of 6-12 inches deep.
 If planting garlic in rows, keep an aisle on either side of the row to accommodate foot traffic and prevent the delicate roots from being compacted.
 If planting in raised beds, design the beds so you can plant, weed and access the garlic without having to reach too far.

 Planting or replanting garlic from your own stock?
 Select the medium-sized or biggest and best cloves.
 If purchasing garlic seed, look for garlic sold specifically for planting.
 Supermarket-sold garlic may have been treated with a sprout inhibitor to prevent it from growing.
-Even worse, garlic imported from China may have been bleached and may also contain diseases.
+Even worse, garlic imported from China may have been bleached and may also contain pathogens or mold.
 If you live in a warm climate such as California, growing softneck garlic may be the best option.
 If you live in a climate with cold winters and warm summers, consider growing hardneck garlic.
-Hardneck garlic varieties produce a stiff stem that grows up through the center of the bulb.
+Hardneck garlic produces a stiff stem that grows up through the center of the bulb.
 The stiff stem is made up of many individual leaf bases that resemble the growth rings of a tree.
 Compared to softneck varieties, they tend to have a sharper flavor, with more variation in flavor among the varieties.
-They're hardier as well, making them a good choice for regions with very cold winters.
+They're hardier too, making them a good choice for regions with very cold winters.
 Once harvested, the bulbs have a somewhat shorter shelf life than softneck varieties.
 Hardneck garlic tolerates cold winters and hot summers, so it's a fantastic plant for gardens in Montana, Idaho, Wyoming, Colorado, Washington, Oregon, North Dakota, South Dakota, Massachusetts, Minnesota, Connecticut, New England, Washington D.C., Maryland, Wisconsin, Michigan, New York, Maine, New Hampshire, Pennsylvania, New Jersey, Rhode Island, Virginia, Indiana, Illinois and Ohio.
 Gardeners and farmers that live below 40 degrees North Latitude also have had good success in growing garlic.
 Here are a few recommended cultivars: Chesnok Red, German Extra Hardy, Killarney Red, Spanish Roja, Music, Metechi, Rosewood, Georgian Crystal, Persian Star, Georgian Fire, Bogatyr.